microsoft/app-store-vsts-extension/README.md

 ## Configuring Your App Store Publisher Credentials

-In addition to specifying your publisher credentials directly within each build task, you can also configure your credentials globally and refer to them within each build or release definition as needed.
+In addition to specifying your publisher credentials directly within each build task, you can also configure your credentials globally and refer to them within each build or release pipeline as needed.
 To do this, perform the following steps:

 1. Setup an Apple developer account (https://developer.apple.com/).

-2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right corner.
+2. Go into your Azure DevOps or TFS project and click on the gear icon in the upper right corner.

 3. Click on the **Services** tab.

-4. Click on **New Service Endpoint** and select **Apple App Store**.
+4. Click on **New service connection** and select **Apple App Store**.

-5. Give the new endpoint a name and enter the credentials for your Apple developer account.
+5. Give the new connection a name and enter the credentials for your Apple developer account.

-6. Select this endpoint using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release definition.
+6. Select this connection using the name you chose in the previous step whenever you add either the **App Store Release** or **App Store Promote** tasks to a build or release pipeline.

 ### Two-Factor Authentication

 We do not recommend using two-factor authentication if you're using Microsoft-hosted build agents.
 Apple authentication is region specific, and Microsoft-hosted agents may not be in the same region as your developer machine.
 Instead, we recommend that you create a separate Apple ID that doesn't have two-factor authentication enabled with a strong password and restricted access.
 See [this](https://docs.fastlane.tools/best-practices/continuous-integration/#separate-apple-id-for-ci) link for more details.

-If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the Apple App Store service endpoint.
+If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the Apple App Store service connection.

 1. Create the fastlane session token by following these [instructions](https://docs.fastlane.tools/best-practices/continuous-integration/#use-of-application-specific-passwords-and-spaceauth).

-2. Set this value on the Apple App Store service endpoint.
+2. Set this value on the Apple App Store service connection.

 ## Task Reference

-In addition to the custom service endpoint, this extension also contributes the following build and release tasks:
+In addition to the custom service connection, this extension also contributes the following build and release tasks:

 * [App Store Release](#app-store-release) - Allows automating the release of updates to existing iOS TestFlight beta apps or production apps in the App Store.